SindiWindi/Simple_pong_game/README.md

 # General info
-Game is witten mainly based on turtle module using some of the OOP concepts and separated to diffrent files to make the code more clear
+Game is witten mainly based on turtle module using some of the OOP concepts, and separated to diffrent files to make the code more clear